simonoop/mdPHPTest/README.md

 ## Step 1.
 Install composer

     Composer is a dependency managar for php.
+Let's install it on your home folder.
+You can delete the composer file when you don't need this anymore.

     $ cd ~
     $ php -r "copy('https://getcomposer.org/installer', 'composer-setup.php');"